A NSW Government website

 This delayed commencement will give councils and planning panels time to familiarise themselves with the new requirements and update their processes and systems.

-A standard format for a range of notice of determination has been approved.
-The department will make the standard notices of determination available through the NSW Planning Portal for all councils and planning panels (local, Sydney district or regional) to use for local and regionally significant development from September 2022.
+The standard notices of determination are available on the Knowledge Management section of the NSW Planning Portal.
+They should be used by councils for local development and regionally significant development (i.e. when council is exercising consent authority functions of a Sydney district or regional planning panel on behalf of the panel).
 The standard format for notices of determination will not apply to state significant development, complying development or Crown development.

 Types of determinations covered by the standard format